CefasRepRes/flowcytometertool/readme.md

 Lucinda Lanoy for her masters work in custom_functions_for_python.py https://github.com/CefasRepRes/lucinda-flow-cytometry on model training.
 Tools are dependent on a release of cyz2json https://github.com/OBAMANEXT/cyz2json/releases/tag/v0.0.5

+## Compilation

+This was developed in miniforge3 prompt.
+You can download this to your machine and compile the program with the command "pyinstaller trainer_lucinda_version.spec"

+## Github actions

+For reproducibility and to test whether this is likely to run on another machine we use github actions on an ubuntu runner, in git bash terminal you can trigger a test build on github with a new VERSION, e.g:
+VERSION="0.1.2"; git tag -a v$VERSION -m "Release version $VERSION"; git push origin v$VERSION

 ---

 ## Tabs Overview